-The audit team researches the audit topic and develops a draft audit scope and methods.
-We formally notify the entity's chief executive about the audit and provide them with the audit strategy.
+The audit team develops the audit scope and methods.
+We formally notify the entity's chief executive, audit and risk management committee, respective minister, parliamentary committee, the Premier, and the Director-General of the Department of the Premier and Cabinet about the audit commencement.